domlee590/simple-memory-game/README.md

 1. **If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.**

-   I did not use many outside resources besides reading articles on W3 Schools, where I learned how to implements some of the optional features and even those of my own.
+   I did not use many outside resources besides reading articles on W3 Schools, where I learned how to implement some of the optional features and even those of my own.

 2. **What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)**